The Motet: 2014: The Motet

 They released their seventh studio album, The Motet, in February 2014.
 Each member of the band contributed to the writing process, with hundreds of hours spent in the studio creating vintage funk sounds.
 The group came up with the basic ideas for the album's original nine tracks in Watts's home studio, then recorded and mixed the album at Immersive Studios in Boulder, Colorado and Scanhope Sound in Littleton, Colorado.
 About The Motet, Watts says "The album is really like a new era for us.
 Writing our own music as a band, a 100 percent collaborative effort, it’s a real stepping stone to a sound we’re going to be bringing consistently” Writes Dave Kirby of the Boulder Weekly, “utterly flawless production...and not a throwaway in the bunch...ambitious, airtight and built to travel.”
 Upstate Live says that The Motet’s “55 glorious minutes showcase their growth as individuals and as an unstoppable funk machine.”

 2016: Totem

 The Motet's record was released on July 8, 2016.
 The album was recorded at The Parlor Recording Studio in New Orleans, Scanhope Sound, Colorado Sound, Notably Fine Audio, and Halo Studios.
 Eric Krasno of Soullive produced the record and contributed two songs "So High" and "Know It Too Well".

 2019: Death or Devotion

 This album was released in the beginning of 2019.

+2023: All Day & New Singer

+In 2023 The Motet released the instrumental album "All Day".
+On July, 24th they announced Sarah Clarke as their new singer.